Pavements loved by trees…

 • Can avoid the need for expensive stormwater upgrades

-• Reduces urban heat island effects
+• Reduces urban heat island effects and facilitates canopy establishment

 • Decreases risk of downstream erosion

-8-10x more permeable than the industry guideline.
+8-10x more permeable than the industry benchmark.

 Produced from up to 60% locally-sourced tyres.

-Over 20,000 tyres diverted from landfill to date.
+Over 30,000 tyres diverted from landfill to date.

 Frequently Asked Questions